The 4 Fundamentals of Maintaining Healthy Hair While Heat Styling

 2. Don't Over-Wash

-Once a day is too much for almost any hair type, but naturalistas with 4C hair should be especially careful about washing their hair too often.
+Shampooing once a day is too much for almost any hair type, but naturalistas with 4C hair should be especially careful about washing their hair too often.
 Dry, coily hair types need more time to soak in natural oils from the scalp, so it's best to limit your exposure to harsh, SLS containing shampoos and use a gentler shampoo like our Egyptian Wheatgrass Cleansing Tea, that won't disrupt your scalp's natural acid mantle.
 On average, you only need to wash your hair a couple of times per month.
-You should, however, use a nutrient rich leave-in conditioner like our Moringa Tree Conditioning Ghee between shampooing to help retain the moisture in your hair.
-This way, your hair will already be strong and healthy going into the heat styling process and better able to withstand it with less breakage.
+You should, however, use a nutrient rich leave-in conditioner like our Moringa Tree Conditioning Ghee between shampooing to help keep the moisture in your hair.
+This way, you're ensuring that your hair is strong enough going into the heat styling process and better able to withstand it with less breakage.

 3. Detangle and Prep Your Hair First

 If you plan on using a flat iron, be sure to completely detangle your curls before you straighten them.
 Tangles can create uneven spots which means the flat iron won't pass over each strand evenly.
-The Cocoa Tree Detangling Ghee is ideal for high porosity hair.
-It smooths cuticles and restores manageability for easier combing while promoting softness and elasticity.
-To detangle low porosity hair, try our Moringa Tree Conditioning Ghee.
-This product acts as a detangler to improve manageability and as a prep for hair straightening as its conditioning agents help prevent reversion, keeping hair stretched and elogated.
+The Cocoa Tree Detangling Ghee is ideal for wet or dry combing high porosity hair.
+It smooths the cuticles and restores manageability for easier combing while promoting softness and elasticity.
+To detangle low porosity hair, you'll need our Moringa Tree Conditioning Ghee.
+This product acts as a detangler to improve manageability and as a prep for hair straightening as its conditioning agents help prevent reversion, keeping hair stretched and elogated longer.

-4. Use a Quality Hair Moisturizer and Finishing Serum
+4. Use a High Quality Moisturizer and a Finishing Serum

 Maintaining hair that's moisturized and supple even when you're using heat tools for styling is difficult, but you can help your locks ward off the frizz and damage by using the right hair moisturizer and finishing oil after shampooing, conditioning and detangling.
 To keep your natural hair elongated and prevent shrinkage, use products that do not contain glycerin.